-In terms of treating autism, much depends on where on the spectrum a person falls.
-Intervening early in children with autism can help them make strides and assimilate better in society as they develop.
+In terms of treating Autism Spectrum Disorder, much depends on where on the spectrum a person falls.
+Intervening early in children with ASD can help them make strides and assimilate better in society as they develop.

-“It’s also really important for the care team, family and anyone else involved in helping a person with autism, to be consistent,” Schoen said.
+“It’s also really important for the care team, family and anyone else involved in helping a person with Autism Spectrum Disorder, to be consistent,” Schoen said.
 “For people who already struggle to understand social cues and subtleties, it is really important for everyone working with them to be on the same page.”

-If you are concerned about signs of autism in a child or a loved one, contact a primary care provider.
+If you are concerned about signs of ASD in a child or a loved one, contact a primary care provider.